-Daylilies, Sedums, Coneflowers, Gaillardias, Baptisia and Yucca can be grouped together in hot, dry sunny locations.
-Areas with consistently moist soil will support Hakonechloa, Eupatorium, Aruncus, ferns, Hibiscus and Ligularia.
-Shady areas that are irrigated are perfect for garden designs that include Hosta, Brunnera, Heuchera, ferns, Dicentra, Digitalis, Hellebores, Fothergilla and Hydrangea.
+Daylilies, Sedums, Coneflowers, Baptisia and can be grouped together in hot, dry sunny locations.
+Areas with consistently moist soil will support Hakonechloa, Aruncus, and ferns, Shady areas that are irrigated are perfect for garden designs that include Hosta, Brunnera, Heuchera, ferns, Hellebores, Fothergilla and Hydrangea.

 One of the easiest ways to use natives is to simply incorporate them with your existing plantings or garden designs.
 You can spot them in here and there in your gardens or use them in large masses.
 Beds, borders, foundations plantings, woodlands and shrub rows are all potential planting areas.